ESR-NZ/Training/Rhys_Toolbox/03_Phylogenetics/README.md

 | Species 5 |           |           |           |           |
 | and so on... |           |           |           |           |

+- Don't forget to download the FASTA (aligned sequences) for your 20 closest homologues

 ### Read _De Novo_ Assembly